Quackit Logo

 Create an Animated GIF using Script-Fu

-This lesson shows you how to create an animated GIF using the Script-Fu option of GIMP.
+This page explains how to create an animated GIF using the Script-Fu option of GIMP.
 We will take a JPEG image, and convert it to an animated GIF, applying a "rippling" effect in the process.

 How to Create an Animated GIF